 My Uni Experience: Every cloud

-Having time at home with nothing to do but apply for countless jobs whilst watching the BBC's daily 4pm dose of doom and gloom bought me to the decision to invest in myself and apply for a place at university.
-It's not the first time I've considered higher education but seeing that the job market had been turned to mush I decided that this may be the perfect time to live out my dreams.
+Having time at home with nothing to do but gain weight and apply for countless jobs whilst watching the BBC's daily 4pm dose of doom and gloom bought me to the decision to invest in myself and apply for a place at university.
+It wasn't the first time I considered higher education, I had talked myself out of it on several occasions convinced I couldn't afford to live without a full time wage.
+But now the job market was non-existent and I felt I had nothing to lose, I decided this may be the perfect time to stick two fingers up to the rat race and live out one of my dreams.

 I filled out my funding application, selected my university choices via UCAS and was offered an unconditional placement on the BA (Hons) Photography course at University of the Arts London.
 A very proud moment for me, I was initially told that the course was full at UAL but "bullied" my way in by submitting my portfolio to the course leader directly.

 2020 had something to offer me now, the seed was planted and it was time to see what would grow out of this.